 Increased need for Data Scientists and outsourcing services

-As the volume and variety of gathered data is growing, the need for best-fitted systems and data specialists is increasing, too.
-A lot of companies face the lack of competent and experienced staff or have to deal with software that does not work properly.
-One of the solutions that gains popularity is software outsourcing.
+As the volume and variety of gathered data are growing, the need for best-fitted systems and data specialists is increasing, too.
+A lot of companies face a lack of competent and experienced staff or have to deal with software that does not work properly.
+One of the solutions that gain popularity is software outsourcing.
 Even if a company is not ready to create a software team in-house or hire high-class Data Scientists, all the tough work can be done outside by experienced specialists and their software teams.